gojimmypi/ulx3s-examples/nanoFramework/README.md

 Key to uploading C#-compiled code, is ensuring Visual Studio can "see" the devices.
 Ensure the ULX3S is plugged into a USB port.
 Click on `View - Other Windows - Device Explorer`.
 If the device is not listed, you may need to exist Visual Studio and try again.
-There does not appear to be a "device refresh / rescan" feature.
+The little refresh icon is for resetting; the magnifying glass is for refreshing the device list (searching device).
 When found, it should look something like this:

 ![device explorer](./images/device_explorer.png)